scgbern/scgpico/content/wiki/projects/archive/BoundedSeasRuby/index.md

 ---
 Title: Parsing Ruby with Bounded Seas
 ---
+#Parsing Ruby with Bounded Seas
 Ruby language is exceptionally hard to parse.
-[Bounded Seas](http://scg.unibe.ch/scgbib?_k=xMbjghUa&query=Kurs14b) is a technique for semi-parsing.
+[Bounded Seas](/scgbib?_k=xMbjghUa&query=Kurs14b) is a technique for semi-parsing.
 Its goal is to simplify development of parsers by skipping some parts of a grammar.

 In this project we test ability of bounded seas to describe a Ruby grammar and extract important information such as classes, methods and method calls.